ifejibola/AGMEETING/documentation/reports/week-20.md

 ### Ryan's Tasks

--Improved UI elements
+- Improved UI elements
+- Removed junk code that was no longer part of the build
--Created Demo Video
+- Created Demo Video